Meddling Kids: Reception

 Meddling Kids received mostly positive reviews, with critics drawing comparisons with Buffy the Vampire Slayer and "1980s-centric projects" like Stranger Things or Stephen King's It.

 Jason Sheehan from NPR qualified it as "a brilliant idea wedded to beautiful and perfectly-pitched execution."
 Brian Truitt of USA Today gave it 3.5 out of 4 stars and called it "as cleverly witty as its title...filled with high jinks both terrorizing and hilarious."
 Sam Reader in their review for Barnes & Noble's Sci-fi and Fantasy Blog praised the depth of the story, saying that the novel "isn't really about the mystery (though it's a good one), but the characters investigating it...These characters may be running through a plot that sounds like a parody, but they are anything but caricatures.
 When they finally do get closure, it means almost as much (if not more) than solving the mystery."

 Some stylistic choices divided critics: While Publishers Weekly praised the prose as "fast and funny" and NPR said that the language tricks "would be maddening if they weren't so much fun", Christian Bone of Starburst thought that "Cantero's chosen prose style may prove contentious" and that "some might think it suits the playful tone of the story, but it can also be distracting and take you out of the narrative."
 James Floyd Kelly of Geek Dad warned that the novel was "not for kids: definitely rated R for language, sexual situations, and horror/violence."

 The book appeared on The New York Times Best Seller list on its third week after release.
 It was nominated for a Goodreads Choice Award for Best Horror, and it was listed by Book riot as one of the best queer books of 2017 for its lesbian romance subplot.

-Sequel
+Spin-offs

-A spin-off short story titled "The Meddler" was published on the Penguin Random House website on Halloween.
+A spin-off detective novel, This Body's Not Big Enough for Both of Us, about the minor Meddling Kids character A.Z.
+Kimrean, was published in 2018.
+Additionally, short story titled "The Meddler" was published on the Penguin Random House website on Halloween.
 It is part of the Spooky Short Stories collection and downloadable for free.
 Set in the aftermath of the main events in the novel, it follows an aspiring reporter questioning the official version of the incidents that took place in Blyton Hills.
 Several supporting characters from Meddling Kids appear, but none of the leads.